AFKoji/AU_microbio_16S_protocol/Draft_16S_protocol_V1.md

 # 16S rRNA gene amplicon community analysis protocol

-1. Collect all gzipped FASTQ files into a single directory (your "project directory") - one pair of files (forward/reverse reads) for each sample. *Do we need to worry about the standard Illumina method for dividing a sequencing run based on multiplex barcoding, or are we happy with what comes off the machine?*
+1. Collect all gzipped FASTQ files into a single directory (your "project directory") - one pair of files (forward/reverse reads) for each sample.
+  * __Do we need to worry about the standard Illumina method for dividing a sequencing run based on multiplex barcoding, or are we happy with what comes off the machine?
+Do we need to deal with sequences "leaking" in between libraries (samples)?__
 2. Create a text file in the same folder as your `.fastq.gz` files to indicate to mothur which file matches which sample.
 The file should be called `basename.files` where `basename` is a short descriptive name for the dataset you're working with.
 The file should have one line per sample, with the following format (3-sample example):

     ```